-The Development Concept proposes minor refinements to the "Unapproved" portion of the "Core Features" designation in accordance with Section 3.2.3.11 of VOP 2010, and meets the existing use policies in the Greenbelt identified in Section 3.5.12.1 of VOP 2010.
+The Development Concept includes minor refinements to the "Unapproved" portion of the "Core Features" designation in accordance with Section 3.2.3.11 of VOP 2010.
 The Staked Limit has been determined through detailed environmental reports completed to the satisfaction of the TRCA.
-On this basis, the Application conforms to the "Core Feature" and "Natural Areas and Countryside" policies of VOP 2010.
+On this basis, the Development conforms to the "Core Feature" and "Natural Areas and Countryside" policies of VOP 2010.